TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. note::

-   Make sure you keep references to :func:`CFUNCTYPE` objects as long as they are used from C code. :mod:`ctypes` doesn't, and if you don't, they may be garbage collected, crashing your program when a callback is made.
+   Make sure you keep references to :func:`CFUNCTYPE` objects as long as they are used kutoka C code. :mod:`ctypes` doesn't, and if you don't, they may be garbage collected, crashing your program when a callback is made.

    Also, note that if the callback function is called in a thread created